esno/srp/README.md

 # SRP module for WoW emulators

-this lua module implements the SRP authentication mechanism for WoW emulators.
+this lua module implements the SRP authentication mechanism for WoW.
+SRP is a secure password-based authentication and key-exchange protocol.
+Using SRP avoids sending the plaintext password unencrypted.

 ## example client